- Frequently Requested FOIA Documents

 Freedom of Information at TTB

 The Freedom of Information Act

 TTB is a component of the Department of Treasury.
-TTB adheres to the policy and disclosure regulations of the Department of the Treasury (see 31 CFR Part 1, or as a PDF) to implement the Freedom of Information Act (FOIA) uniformly and consistently and to provide maximum allowable disclosure of agency records upon request by any individual.
-Requests are processed within the time limits defined by the FOIA.
-Other than records that are fully disclosed, appeal rights are given to requesters seeking judicial review.
+TTB adheres to the policy and disclosure regulations of the Department of the Treasury (see Treasury FOIA Regulations, 31 CFR Part 1, Subpart A) to implement the Freedom of Information Act (FOIA) uniformly and consistently and to provide maximum allowable disclosure of agency records upon request by any individual.

 The Freedom of Information Act, 5 U.S.C.
 Sec.
 552, as amended, requires federal agencies to give access to the public for non-public and non-published documents, after receiving a perfected written request.
 An agency can exclude certain categories of records from disclosure pursuant to nine exemptions and three exclusions contained in the statute.